Keith-hoka/Project-1/README.md

 Here is the link to the live site for [Food Shopping App](https://foodshoppingapp.herokuapp.com/).

-## Introduction
+## Tech Stack

-This game was created by HTML, CSS, Ruby on Rails based on Postgres SQLite Backend Database.
-Bootstrap and Stripe API are also involved.
+HTML, CSS, Ruby on Rails based on Postgres SQLite Backend Database, Bootstrap and Stripe API.

 ## Features